jeppeklh/datamatiker-noter-quartz2/content/00 - Programmering og Teknologi/Languages/C-sharp/Libraries and Frameworks/Frameworks/WPF/Databinding/XAML to XAML Data Binding.md

 tags: #C-sharp #Programmering #WPF #DataBinding #XAMLtoXAML
-## Definition
+> [!tldr] Definition
+> XAML to XAML data binding refers to the process of binding properties of one XAML element to properties of another XAML element.

 ---
-XAML to XAML data binding refers to the process of binding properties of one XAML element to properties of another XAML element.

 ## Without Codebehind
----
 ```xml
 <StackPanel Margin="10">
     <TextBox Name="txtValue"/>